On mql5.com... What is a Moderator, Administrator, or Service Desk?

-I've seen quite a bit of confusion about the activities of mql5.com Forum Moderators versus Administrators... versus a Service Desk, so I'll try to clear things up here.
+I've seen quite a bit of confusion about the activities of mql5.com Forum Moderators versus Administrators... versus the Service Desk, so I'll try to clear things up here.
 A Moderator is relegated to editing, censoring, and reorganizing the content of Forum Topics (threads) and Posts.
 Other than that, Moderators also contribute to Forum discussions in the same way that regular contributors do.
-Some Moderators are programmers, some Moderators are algorithmic traders, some Moderators are manual traders that don't program, and it's possible that some Moderators don't trade at all.
+Some Moderators are programmers, some Moderators are algorithmic traders, some Moderators are manual traders who don't program, and it's possible that some Moderators don't trade at all.

 The overwhelming majority of Moderators are unpaid volunteers.
 Yes, most of them actually donate their time to supporting traders who use Metaquotes' trading platforms.
 Most Moderators are simply long-time users of the Forum, and they are not employees of Metaquotes Ltd. As a former volunteer moderator who resigned from a trading forum, I feel like mql5.com Forum Moderators should be compensated.